openresty/lua-resty-redis/README.markdown

 ============

-If you are using the ngx_openresty bundle (http://openresty.org ), then you don't need to do anything because it already includes and enables lua-resty-redis by default.
+If you are using the ngx_openresty bundle (http://openresty.org ), then you do not need to do anything because it already includes and enables lua-resty-redis by default.
 And you can just use it in your Lua code, as in

     local redis = require "resty.redis"
     ...

-If you're using your own nginx + ngx_lua build, then you need to configure the lua_package_path directive to add the path of your lua-resty-redis source tree to ngx_lua's LUA_PATH search path, as in
+If you are using your own nginx + ngx_lua build, then you need to configure the lua_package_path directive to add the path of your lua-resty-redis source tree to ngx_lua's LUA_PATH search path, as in